A Principal Preparation Program that Honors Your Work as a Teacher Leader

 Many of the instructional leadership skills that are so central to principal success are developed over time as teachers take on challenging responsibilities in their schools.
-This understanding is the foundation for a new principal preparation program that UW Bothell will offer in partnership with several school districts, the Center for Strengthening the Teaching Profession, and the Center for Educational Leadership.
+This is especially so as teacher leaders support teaching and learning beyond their classrooms.

-With new thinking about how to coordinate teachers’ on-the-job learning and university classes, the program supports teacher instructional leaders and helps them document their learning so that it contributes to requirements for a masters degree and state residency principal certification.
+With new thinking about how to coordinate teachers’ on-the-job learning and university preparation, the program supports teacher instructional leaders and helps them document their learning so that it contributes to requirements for both the Master of Education degree and the Residency Administrator (Principal-Certification).

 Who is Eligible?

 This program welcomes applications from educators with the following:

 - A Washington Continuing Teacher Certificate

 - Minimum of three years of teaching experience (at the time of application)